 When people suffer the loss of a family member it leaves a void.
 Even though they are working through the grief, things can become much worse if the heir becomes the victim of inheritance scams.
 Scammers try new ways to scam people out of money all the time.
 They don’t take days off and they don’t care if you recently lost a family member.
 That’s when they like to strike the most; when you are dealing with grief and not thinking clearly.

 Let’s set the record straight, chances are very good that you don’t have a distant relative with millions of dollars in cash owed to you if you aren’t already aware of it.
 Don’t ever pay money and provide bank account information if you don’t have a good handle on the situation.

-If you are in line for a large inheritance from a family member or friend, it’s important to know how to spot the signs of potential inheritance scams so you don’t lose your supposed inheritance before you even take possession of it.
+If you in fact in line for a large inheritance from a family member or friend, it’s important to know how to spot the signs of potential inheritance scams so you don’t lose your inheritance before you even take possession of it.

 What is an Inheritance Scam?